DavMila/explainer-animation.pogress/README.md

 There isn't a method or property which authors can use to directly know how much an animation has advanced through its duration in a way that:
 - accounts for all of its iterations,
-- accounts for whether its `currentTime` is before or after its `startTime`, and
 - offers a consistent representation for both scroll-driven and time-driven animations.

-There does exist a [`getComputedTiming().progress`](https://developer.mozilla.org/en-US/docs/Web/API/AnimationEffect/getComputedTiming#progress) API but it only reflects the progress of the current iteration of the animation.
+There does exist an [`AnimationEffect.getComputedTiming().progress`](https://developer.mozilla.org/en-US/docs/Web/API/AnimationEffect/getComputedTiming#progress) API but it only reflects the progress of the current iteration of the animation.

 ### Proposal
 Add a read-only "progress" field to [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation)